-This semester I'm holding regularly scheduled office hours MTR from 9:30-10:30 AM.
+This semester I'm holding regularly scheduled office hours MWF from 10:30-11:30 AM, M 1-2:00 PM.
 You may also contact me for an appointment to see me (or just drop by, I'm probably in).

 I've long maintained, contrary to many people's expectations, that mathematics is not something that only smart people do, but that math is something that people can do to get smarter.
 Apparently, there is some research that backs this idea up!
 Check out this great article in The Atlantic for more information.